(An introduction to Appropriations and Reading the Annual Budget Act)

 Vetoes

-It is rare when a Governor does not exercise any veto action on the Budget Bill passed by the Legislature.
-For any bill with veto action, Article IV, Section 10 states that “The Governor shall append to the bill a statement of the items reduced or eliminated with the reasons for the action.”
+For any bill with a veto action, Article IV, Section 10 states that “The Governor shall append to the bill a statement of the items reduced or eliminated with the reasons for the action.”
 Accordingly, Budget Acts will typically include the Governor’s veto actions in the front portion.

 Section 1.50

 This section specifies the coding structure to be used for appropriation items.
 The coding scheme consists of 11 digits.
 The first four digits are to designate the organization or program and the last four digits represent the fund.
 The middle three numbers are called the reference numbers.
-The reference numbers are used for sequencing items when there are two or more appropriations from the same organization and fund.
-Attachment 1 provides a listing of the blocks of numbers reserved for specific purposes.
+The reference numbers are used for sequencing items when there are two or more appropriations for the same organization and fund.
+See below for a listing of the blocks of numbers reserved for specific purposes.

 This section also provides authority to the Department of Finance to make revisions when they are of a technical nature and consistent with legislative intent.